-The arguments used to prove Theorem \ref{conv_prop} are essentially identical to those from \citet{gu2018admm}, who proposed a prox-linear ADMM algorithm to solve a class of penalized (univariate response) quantile regression optimization problems.
-In our implementation, we found that $\tau = 1$ generally worked well, although setting $\tau$ closer to $(1 + \sqrt{5})/2$ (e.g., $\tau = 3/2$) could lead to faster convergence in certain scenarios.
-Similarly, we set $\eta = \|\mbX'\mbX\| + 10^{-4}$, which we found was fastest amongst the values we considered.
+The arguments used to prove Lemma \ref{conv_prop} are essentially identical to those from \citet{gu2018admm}, who proposed a prox-linear ADMM algorithm to compute a penalized (univariate response) quantile regression estimator.
+In our implementation, we found that $\tau = 1$ generally worked well, although setting $\tau$ closer to $(1 + \sqrt{5})/2$ could lead to faster convergence in certain scenarios.
+Similarly, we set $\eta = (1 + 10^{-5})\|\mbX^\top\mbX\|$, which we found was fastest among the values we considered.

 The convergence criteria we use are based on the primal and dual residuals suggested by \citet{boyd2011distributed}.
-In particular, at each iteration we compute
+At each iteration we compute